pontem-network/aptos-core/developer-docs-site/docs/concepts/basics-gas-txn-fee.md

 ## Dynamic gas pricing for storage

-Aptos gas pricing uses dynamic prices for the storage operations.
-This means that the storage costs, hence the `gas_used`, can increase exponentially as the Aptos blockchain state database is filled up.
+Pont gas pricing uses dynamic prices for the storage operations.
+This means that the storage costs, hence the `gas_used`, can increase exponentially as the Pont blockchain state database is filled up.
 The storage cost can become as high as `100x` at 100% utilization.
 However, the expectation is that the validators will make use of larger and cheaper storage hardware to mitigate such exponential rise in the storage costs.

-Dynamic pricing is used to protect the Aptos network in the worse-case scenarios.
-However, we expect upgrades to Aptos network to happen well before the network gets into the high-cost zones.
+Dynamic pricing is used to protect the Pont network in the worse-case scenarios.
+However, we expect upgrades to Pont network to happen well before the network gets into the high-cost zones.

 ## Examples